When you see the word “customer service”, what exactly do you feel?

 What is the difference between customer support, customer service, and customer success?

 The terms customer service, customer success, and customer support have created quite the confusion for a while now.
 It’s time to unravel the difference between them.

 Customer support is a reactive, transactional interaction between the customer and the company, often directly and when the customer has a specific problem that requires the immediate help of the company.

 Customer service is a broader umbrella term that can be reactive and proactive.
 Customer service engages with the customer before, during, and after the purchase is done, unlike customer support, which is considered a customer service division.

-Customer success, on the other hand, is on the more proactive side of the spectrum, and its main focus is on creating a good What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… that will subsequently solve the customer problems reported to the customer support before they even come into existence.
+Customer success, on the other hand, is on the more proactive side of the spectrum, and its main focus is on creating a good customer experience that will subsequently solve the customer problems reported to the customer support before they even come into existence.

 So, for example, when you can’t find how to check where your delivery is, and you call FedEx, you are probably talking to customer support.
 When you want to figure out your problem on your own, the FAQ forum on the website is probably written by a customer service employee.
 And if you recently wanted to purchase something but left the website halfway through, you probably got a customer success specialist fired.